What is FlawedAmmyy malware?

 Figure 1: Displays the graph of processes generated by the ANY.RUN malware analyzing service

 Figure 2: Even more information about the execution of malware can be found in customizable text reports generated by ANY.RUN

 FlawedAmmyy execution process

 Sometimes malicious executable files are digitally signed with a certificate from trusted vendors.
-Also it's interesting that trojan checks the user privileges and presence of Anti-Virus programs on the infected machine and changes behavior based on results of this check.
+Also, it's interesting that trojan checks the user privileges and presence of Anti-Virus programs on the infected machine and changes behavior based on the results of this check.

 Distribution of FlawedAmmyy RAT

 FlawedAmmyy is distributed with spam email campaigns with subjects usually concerning invoices or receipts.
-Emails can contain a .zip attachment disguised to contain information related to the email subject, a Microsoft Office file or an XML attachment.
-Attached files, in reality, can hold a URL which automatically opens a browser window and redirects victims to a website from where malware samples would be downloaded.
+Emails can contain a .zip attachment disguised to contain information related to the email subject, a Microsoft Office file, or an XML attachment.
+Attached files, in reality, can hold a URL that automatically opens a browser window and redirects victims to a website from where malware samples would be downloaded.